AI Agent Engineering > Create connections and tools > Model connections

 Create a model connection for each LLM that your AI agents will use.
 The type of connection you configure is based on the model provider.
 For example, to create a connection to Amazon Nova Premier, configure an Amazon Bedrock connection.

-The following table lists the supported LLMs and model providers:
+The following table lists the natively supported LLMs and model providers:

 Model